vicfuen02/Order-Manager-Hexagonal-Architecture/README.md

 ## 🧠 DB Initialization

-In order to be able to use the application correctly the project automatically insert some predefined data in the DB such as Orders codes and a default admin user to log in the application.
+In order to keep the application usable, it preloads some predefined data in the DB, such as order status codes and a default admin user for logging into the application.
-To do so, a Strategy Pattern has been implemented to keep this process clean and extensible.
+This logic is implemented using a Strategy Pattern to keep the process clean and open for extension

 ## 🚀 Getting Started